-The first point of contact should be the paediatric consultant on call.
+The first point of contact should be the paediatric consultant on-call.
 The switchboard on 01625 421000 will be able to assist.
-If the on-call consultant is unavailable due to clinical workload during work hours, the paediatric secretaries can facilitate the contact for the initial discussion.
+If the on-call consultant is unavailable due to clinical workload during working hours, the paediatric secretaries can facilitate the contact for the initial discussion.
 They are available on 01625 661302.
-The on-call paediatric "registrar", "SHO" or the children's ward can be contacted if the other avenues are unsuccessful.
-They should be expected to take a message and details and facilitate first contact, they should not be expected to arrange and perform the medical examination.
+The on-call paediatric "registrar", "SHO" or the children's ward can be contacted if the above avenues are unsuccessful.
+They should be expected to take a message and details of the child, and facilitate first contact.
+They should not be expected to accept the referral straightaway and arrange an appointment for the child protection medical assessment.
 The medical team will arrange a suitable environment and hospital personnel for the examination.